Pintak Family Genealogy

 Sprang from the fair Conaire.

 And beyond Conn the documented line stretches to the Dál Riada leaders who led their armies back across to Caledonia, ruling Scotland from their base in Ireland; including figures such as Lughaid Allathach MacCairpre, born in the year 006, who was put to death by his own people for lewdness and tyranny.
-Ultimately the tree weaves into proto-history and Dál Niad Cuirp, the clan of Nio Corb, an Irish tribal chieftain in the first century BC.
+Ultimately the tree weaves into proto-history and the Dál Niad Cuirp, the clan of Nio Corb, an Irish tribal chieftain in the first century BC.
 The increasingly fuzzy chronology then steers firmly into the realm of legend as chronicled in the Annals of the Four Masters and connects nearly one hundred Irish kings to Eochaid Ailtleathan Ceatharad mac Ailella (425 BC-395 BC), who, according to the Lebor Gabala Erenn (Book of Invasions), led the sons of Mil (the Gaels) from Spain to Ireland after they spent hundreds of years sailing the earth.
-And eventually, this branch of the family, like others, enters the realm of pure myth, merging into the four cycles of Irish mythology and the re-imagined past written of in the 19th century work Irish Pedigrees, which purports to reach all the way to the Biblical Baal mac Magog, supposed grandson of Noah, to whom some Irish traditionalists trace their roots.
+And eventually, this branch of the family, like others, enters the realm of pure myth, merging into the four cycles of Irish mythology and the re-imagined past detailed in the 19th century work Irish Pedigrees.

 The French Connection